jcolag/entropy-arbitrage/2026-06-14-take-pride.md

 ### Cone of Shame

 Even if you somehow live a Republican-approved gender-conforming lifestyle, this goes even deeper.
-Consider so-called [Mar-a-Lago face](https://en.wikipedia.org/wiki/Beauty_trends_among_American_conservatives), for example.
+Consider so-called {% wiki Beauty_trends_among_American_conservatives|Mar-a-Lago face|en %}, for example.

 The term originated as an insult against the women in Trump's orbit---because we live in a deeply misogynist society that delights in focusing attention[^k1MYm_] on the feminine human shields put in place to distract from the deeper policy---and the women in the upper echelons do have an increasingly consistent look.
 But so do the men.
 Out of nowhere, they all started sporting dental veneers and identical jawlines, which seems like a fairly big investment.